-Virginia Wesleyan provides a Student Counseling Center staffed by a licensed clinical social worker, a licensed professional counselor, and two graduate interns.
+Virginia Wesleyan provides a Student Counseling Center staffed certified clinicians.
 Students may be referred by members of the faculty or staff, or they may refer themselves for counseling.
 This free, confidential service is available to all students and can include both short-term and longer individual counseling, structured to meet the student's need.
 Referral to professionals off campus is available in cases where students need specialized services such as medication evaluations.
 The Chaplain collaborates with the Counseling Center and is also available to students seeking individual counseling.

 One member of the staff, a specialist in the area of substance abuse, offers education and confidential counseling for students who have concerns about their own drug or alcohol use or that of another individual.